 The Chair conducts the meeting and invites people to speak.
 This ensures that the meeting keeps to the agenda, reaches tangible outcomes, and that the meeting is held in an orderly fashion (so that people can be heard when it is their turn to speak for example!).

 Officers are employees of Camden Council coming to present papers and help inform the discussion on relevant current and prospective Camden Council policy.
-The “lead officer” is the Head of Leaseholder Services, though more senior officers than he will attend meetings.
-The Forum can ask for Council “persons papers and records”, but, in doing so, bears in mind the extra burden on officers, and the cost which leaseholders ultimately pay for through service charges: Requests should be pertinent to significant issues, proportionate to the likely outcome, and the simplest and cheapest approach for getting the necessary information to make a decision.
+The “lead officer” is the Head of Leaseholder Services, though more senior officers may attend meetings.
+The Forum can ask for Council “persons papers and records”, but, in doing so, bears in mind the extra burden on officers, and the cost which leaseholders ultimately pay for through service charges.
+Requests should be pertinent to significant issues, proportionate to the likely outcome, and the simplest and cheapest approach for getting the necessary information to make a decision.

 An officer from Democratic Services attends to take minutes and issues the agenda.
-That officer can help with questions on committee processes too; contact details are here.
+That officer can help with questions on committee processes too.

 Councillors attend as and when they wish, and often do.
 All Council powers ultimately rest with the Leader (a councillor elected each year by councillors after nomination by the largest single party, which is currently Labour).
 The Leader appoints Cabinet Members with defined responsibilities, and delegates powers to officers too.
 The current Cabinet Member for Better Homes, which deals with Housing, is Meric Apak.

 Observers are Camden Council leaseholders.
 Unlike the general public, with the Chair’s permission and the tolerance of other attendees, they may speak to issues on the agenda, but not vote.
 If Observers wish to raise concerns about something not on the agenda then the following should be borne in mind: